 6. Loss of Appetite

-Appetite loss, although a common hepatitis C symptom, baffles medical experts as to how it is triggered by the virus.
-Some researchers have attributed it to taste perturbations, or changes in taste.
+Appetite loss, although a common hepatitis C symptom, baffles medical experts as to how the virus triggers it.
+Some researchers have attributed it to changes in taste.
 Further research is needed to fully determine why hepatitis causes this change in taste, though.

-Like loss of appetite, expect that this upcoming symptom will appear as well..
+Like loss of appetite, expect the following symptom to appear as well..

 7. Nausea

-Being nauseous is likewise a common side effect of many viral infections, and hepatitis is no exception.
-But it can also be because of treatment or medication, as some drugs like ribavirin are known to cause such effects.
-So, nausea alone cannot defintitively indicate a hep C infection.
+Being nauseous is another common side effect of many viral infections, including hepatitis C. But it can also be because of treatment or medication, as some drugs like ribavirin are known to cause such effects.
+So, nausea alone cannot definitively indicate a hep C infection.
 When paired with other hep C symptoms, though, it could be a cause for concern.

 Oftentimes, nausea can lead to the following…